 In 1962, the York County ARC was formed.
 The ARC provided services, and even more importantly, community education about the needs of this special group of citizens.
 As a result of changing mindsets and greater education, more people became involved in these efforts.
 Other programs started to enter our community:

 The York County Board of Disabilities and Special Needs was created June 24, 1980, through a 1978 state statute, to provide services to individuals with intellectual disabilities in York County.
 York County Council then passed a county ordinance naming the York Board of Disabilities and Special Needs the agency to meet the state statute for the county.
 These services are contracted through the South Carolina Department of Disabilities and Special Needs (SCDDSN).

-In 2016, The Board decided to rebrand its name to put the agency’s mission front and center: MaxAbilities combines the two key words in the agency’s mission statement: Maximize Abilities.
-In 2017 the Board made the decision to formalize the brand name as the new name of the agency.
+In 2016, The Board decided to rebrand its name to put the agency’s mission front and center: MaxAbilities combines the two keywords in the agency’s mission statement: Maximize Abilities.
+In 2017, the Board made the decision to formalize the brand name as the new name of the agency.
 The county was petitioned and the ordinance was amended making MaxAbilities of York County the formal agency name.
-Now our mission statement and our name are one in the same.
+Now our mission statement and our name are one and the same.